Duahau1/SNH48_RESTAPI/README.md

   - The API gives you the options to view all current team members of SNH48 or each team.
 It also allows you to get each individuals information.

-  - The API is created as part of celebration of SSK7 and SNH48's Gen 1's graduation.
+  - The API is created as part of celebration for incoming SSK7 and SNH48's Gen 1's graduation.
 * Version 1.1.1

   - The API requires you to sign in if you want to view individual team member or members of certain team.